-Individual leases are "by the bedroom", meaning that you pay for your bedroom rather than splitting the entire monthly rent of the apartment with your roommates.
-When you sign an individual lease, you pay a set amount for your room and bathroom.
-The rate you pay is your own and your roommates pay their own rates.
-Individual leases are common in student apartments near USF.
+are "by the bedroom," meaning that you pay for your bedroom only, rather than splitting the entire monthly rent of the apartment with your roommates.
+Each roommate signs their own lease, and the rate they pay is based on their room and bathroom.
+This type of lease is common in student apartments near USF.

 Pros of Individual Leases